Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 If you don’t know what you are doing, never install a wood stove yourself.
 By getting a professional in to do the job you are lessening the risk of ending up with a non-insulated flue that could end up burning your house down.

-When buying a wood stove, check with your council to make sure that you have all building permits in place, as if you haven’t had a wood stove before, alterations to your house will be required.
+When making your purchase, check with your council to make sure that you have all building permits in place, as if you haven’t had a wood stove before, alterations to your house will be required.

 Also check with your council about acceptable rates of smoke emissions for your area.
 These two things should be done before making the purchase.